Psychedelic/dank-docs/docs/protocol-overview/common-terms.md

 - An account in the Internet Computer is comprised by a `Principal ID (public)`, and a `Seed Phrase or Private Key`.
 - Your account is both your wallet, and your identity for IC applications.
 - It holds token balances, referenced from their respective ledgers.
-- When added to Dank, it is considered a Dank User or Dank Account.
+- When added to Dank, it is considered a Dank User.

 ### Dank User / Account